Anxiety and seizures: an introduction

 Anxiety and seizures treatment

-If you notice that you are feeling highly anxious over a period of two weeks or more and there is no specific cause of the feelings, speak with your doctor.
+If you notice that you are feeling anxious for an extended period of time and there is no specific cause of the feelings, speak with your doctor.
 There are various treatments for people with epilepsy who have anxiety disorders, including:

 • Counseling